opposatto/cvik2door/test/README.md

 Next steps before push

-- Remove duplicate test files at repository root (duplicates were copied to `test/`).
 - Stop any local bot process, verify webhook status via Telegram `getWebhookInfo`, then confirm webhook works by pinging the bot (send `/start` from admin).